ebrym/DisasterResponse/README.md

 <a id='eg'></a>

-Running [this command](#com) **from app directory** will start the web app where users can enter their query, i.e., a request message sent during a natural disaster, e.g. _"Please, we need tents and water.
-We are in Silo, Thank you!"_.
+Running [this command](#com) **from app directory** will start the web app where users can enter their query, i.e., a request message sent during a natural disaster, e.g. _"Please, we need shelter and food in sambisa forest."_.

 <a id='run'></a>
 ## 3. Running

-There are three steps to get up and runnning with the web app if you want to start from ETL process.
+There are three steps to get the appplication up and runnning with the web app.

 <a id='cleaning'></a>